quest-bih/oddpub/README.md

 | Supplementary Source-code | SOURCE_CODE NEAR SUPPLEMENT |
 | All Open Code keywords combined | SOURCE_CODE NEAR (SUPPLEMENT OR (AVAILABLE NOT (NOT_AVAILABLE OR WAS_AVAILABLE OR UPON_REQUEST)) |

-Individual keyword categories (out of date):
+Individual keyword categories (out of date, will be updated in 2025):

 | Definitions    | Description  |  Keywords  |
 |----------------|--------------|------------|